AthenaisGautier/athenaisgautier.github.io/_pages/publications.md

 Ph.D.
 Manuscript
 ---
  * [*Modelling and predicting distribution-valued fields with applications to inversion under uncertainty*](https://boristheses.unibe.ch/4377/)
-Status: Submitted to the faculty of science, available online soon.
+Status: Accepted by the faculty of science, available.

 Papers
 ---